vipulwarthe/node-todo-cicd/README.md

      docker ps

-when we add build steps you will get error for permission:use below cmd for resolve error
+* when we add build steps you will get error for permission:use below cmd for resolve error

       sudo chmod 777 /var/lib/jenkins/workspace/todo-node-app

       sudo usermod -a -G docker jenkins

 ## Configure Web-hook:

-first kill the running container using below cmd:
+* first kill the running container using below cmd:

       docker kill “container-id” command.

-- go to github repo setting > webhooks > payload url <http://54.221.123.31:8080/github-webhook/ > content type (application/json) > save
+* go to github repo setting > webhooks > payload url <http://54.221.123.31:8080/github-webhook/ > content type (application/json) > save

-go to the jenkins dashboard:
+* go to the jenkins dashboard:

-let’s install the GitHub Integration plugin in Jenkins, to integrate it with Webhooks:
+* let’s install the GitHub Integration plugin in Jenkins, to integrate it with Webhooks:

-Go to Manage Jenkins > Manage Plugins > Available Plugins > Search for “GitHub Integration” > Select Install Without Restart
+* Go to Manage Jenkins > Manage Plugins > Available Plugins > Search for “GitHub Integration” > Select Install Without Restart

-After adding the plugin we need to add the webhook in our GitHub repo:
+* After adding the plugin we need to add the webhook in our GitHub repo:

-Now go to Jenkins > Dashboard > Job > Configure > Build Triggers > Select “GitHub hook trigger for GITScm polling” > Save
+* Now go to Jenkins > Dashboard > Job > Configure > Build Triggers > Select “GitHub hook trigger for GITScm polling” > Save

-Now change the code in GitHub a bit to see if the integration works.
+* Now change the code in GitHub a bit to see if the integration works.

--you will see job will run automatically.
+* you will see job will run automatically.